agroscope-ch/plasmopy/MANUAL.md

 ### Input data - Weather variables

-Input data needs to be in the form of timeseries, where the positioning of columns must be precisely kept in the following order:
+Input data needs to be in the form of timeseries in a semicolon-delimited CSV file, where the positioning of columns must be precisely kept in the following order:

 1. Date and time of measurement in the *%d.%m.%Y %H:%M* local timezone format.